smourph/PGo-TrainerTools/README.md

 1. Go to `web` dir
 2. Copy `trainersdata.js.example` to `trainersdata.js`
 3. Edit `trainersdata.js` and replace trainer with your parameters (same as Scan tool username)
-4. Configure a web server
+4. Configure a web server (see next section)

 #### Web server